oracle-livelabs/database/video-on-demand-with-nosql-database/run-nosql-app/run-nosql-app.md

     Press the **Enter** key on your keypad to get the command line prompt back.

-3. Read back the data that we entered in the Lab 3 using the GraphQL query `Streams`.
+3. Lets review the data that we entered in the Lab 3 using the GraphQL query `Streams`.
 Execute in the Cloud Shell.

     ````